t3zc4t/jobsinlarnaca/README.md

 FOREIGN KEY (userid) REFERENCES users(userid)
 );
 ```
 For both tables, there are more columns than used, as I'm still planning to extend this project in the future where I need additional information.
 The jobs table uses 1 Foreign key (userid) to link a job to a specific user.
-Since many jobs are coming from LinkedIn where the respective user profile doesn't exist though on the webapp, I had to use some workaround.
-For scraped jobs, the companyname will be added to the companyname field of the jobs table and all associated to the user with the userid 1 (admin).
-Jobs posted on the webapp itself will have an empty companyname in the jobs table, and using the userid+companyname from the user table.
+Since many jobs are coming from LinkedIn where the respective user profile doesn't exist though on the web app, I had to use some workaround.
+For scraped jobs, the company name will be added to the companyname field of the jobs table and all associated to the user with the userid 1 (admin).
+Jobs posted on the web app itself will have an empty companyname in the jobs table, and use the userid+companyname from the user table.
 This is a bit messy, but will improve this in the future.

 ### Cronjob Script
-I have a cronjob running 1/day which scrapes LinkedIn Jobs in Larnaca and keep updating the jobs table in the database.
+I have a cronjob running 1/day which scrapes LinkedIn Jobs in Larnaca and keeps updating the jobs table in the database.

 There are 3 main parts in this script: